mjhoffmeister/blog/_jacob_cycle/2024-03-07-laban-outwits-jacob.md

 they discovered Jacob's deception in [Genesis 27:35](https://biblia.com/bible/esv/genesis/27/35):
 "Your brother came deceitfully..."[^14] Laban responds, literally, "It is not done in our place to give the younger before the firstborn."
-"Place" *m<sup>e</sup>qome* recalls Bethel, which was just a "place" (*maqom*) to Jacob before God revealed himself and Jacob renamed it Bethel.
+"Place" *m<sup>e</sup>qome* recalls Bethel, which was just a "place" (*maqom*) to Jacob before God revealed himself and Jacob renamed it.
 There, God promised Jacob that he would be with him wherever he went ([Genesis 28:15](https://biblia.com/bible/esv/genesis/28/15).)
 Laban's statement about it not being their custom to give the younger before the firstborn leaves Jacob speechless.
 What he had done to Isaac and Esau is now being done to him.
 He elevated himself, the younger, above Esau, the